eurekazheng/R04-Assignments/README.md

 Do your work in this folder (it won't be available for other team members before git push).

+Make sure that all git commands are entered under your **local repository root directory.**

 Then push you changes to the remote server:
 ```
 git add -A